Colton Underwood’s Period Comments Send Twitter Into A Frenzy

 Underwood also has some other great ideas about women as well, according to the interview, including weighing in on if a girl should get waxed regularly, to which he replied, “Yes, 100 percent.”
 He also believes a woman should have sex with her husband “three to four” times a week.

-In other Bachelor news, Inquisitr recently reported that Underwood returned the Neil Lane engagement ring given to him by Jimmy Fallon just in case he and his reality-show girlfriend decided to make their relationship official.
+In other Bachelor news, The Inquisitr recently reported that Underwood returned the Neil Lane engagement ring given to him by Jimmy Fallon just in case he and his reality-show girlfriend decided to make their relationship official.
 The stunning ring was allegedly not the style Cassie Randolph had in mind for that finger.

 Underwood called Randolph during his appearance on LadyGang, where she was asked about switching out the first ring.
 Her response?
-“I just have a particular idea in my mind.”

 The couple found love despite Randolph’s hesitance to commit to Underwood while they were together on the series.
-In a twist that Bachelor fans didn’t see coming, the show ended its season with no Fantasy Suite experience, a bachelor with no prospects for love after he sent remaining finalists Tayshia and Hannah home and rejection from Randolph.
+In a twist that Bachelor fans didn’t see coming, the show ended its season with no Fantasy Suite experience, a bachelor with no prospects for love after he sent remaining finalists Tayshia and Hannah home, and rejection from Randolph.
 It was Underwood’s insistence on winning over Randolph and the depths of his feelings for her that allowed her to give their relationship another chance.
 The couple has since moved in together.

 LadyGang airs on E!
 Sundays at 11 p.m.